Banking Basics

 Both financial service providers offer both virtual and physical debit cards.
 It provides customers with greater flexibility and convenience when making payments.

-The major difference is that Monzo works with Mastercard and Wise with Visa.
+The major difference is that Monzo works with Mastercard and Wise either with the Visa or MasterCard network.
 However, with either debit card, you will be able to use popular payment methods: Google Pay, Apple Pay, and contactless payment.

 The payment with these cards is also a little different.
 You can pay with your Monzo card both in the UK and abroad without extra charges.
 Currencies are converted at the Mastercard exchange rate when you pay with your card abroad.